bhavaniravipati/Monopoly_Game_Simulator/README.md

 This is the final page of the application where winners name is displayed<br/>

 ## Backend Files <br/>
-There are 33 files related to Backend placed in SRC Folder <br/>
+There are 33 files related to Backend placed in src Folder <br/>
 ###### 1. Action.java
 This class defines the actions that a player can perform based on his current location on the board <br/>